 Competencies or Core Competencies or Areas of Expertise: Your resume used to include these items in Responsibilities under each employer in your Experience section.
 No one wants to see this these days, and it’s inefficient for Applicant Tracking Systems (ATS) and people to read all this.
 We’re in an instant information world now, and we don’t like to read wordy paragraphs unless we’re reading a nice, long novel.
 Employers want to see bullet points or lists or a format of words (keywords) or phrases arranged in such a way that the eye, like an ATS, can quickly scan for pertinent information.

 So, in this section, convert what used to be Responsibilities into words or phrases.
 The other reason to have this section is it creates a place for you to quickly edit your resume to target keywords from a job ad.
-In our article about ATS, we described having a match between keywords on your resume and the job ad.
+In our article about ATS, we describe having a match between keywords on your resume and the job ad.
 Organizing your Competencies in this way allows a quick way to edit your resume to respond to a specific job ad.

 Experience: Headings in this section contain the Job Title, From/To Dates, and Company Name/Location (City/State).
-Timing for this section is employment going back 10-15 years.
+Timing for this section is employment going back about 10 years.
 It should contain Accomplishments or Impact statements (not Responsibilities) about your work with respective employers.
 If there is a key responsibility that is unusual or needs to be mentioned under a particular employer, exceptions can be made.
 Be careful to make sure that responsibility also has an impact because you do/did it correctly.
 There is generally something unique about your expertise that allows this exception.

 Accomplishments and Impact bullets within each employment role are read and searched for by ATS as well as people.
 Run your resume through a free online ATS scanner (Google free online ATS resume scan).
 One that I use picked up on the impact statements.
 How much time did you save?
 How much money did you save?
 What benefit or outcome was outstanding because of something you did or contributed?
 Be specific when you can, using percentages, dollars, time, and number of people.
 Doing this gives you a competitive edge not only when a person reads your resume, but also with ATS prioritizing your resume over someone else.